Khosiyat/GeekyPinkers/model_document.md

     predictions = models.CharField(max_length=100, blank=True)
  ```

-###### 1) `date`: This is the name of the field you're defining.
-You can replace it with a name that's relevant to your model.
+###### 1) `date`: This is the name of the field we're defining.
+We can replace it with a name that's relevant to our model.

-###### 2) `models.DateTimeField`: This indicates that you're using a DateTimeField, which is a field type provided by the models module.
+###### 2) `models.DateTimeField`: This indicates that we're using a DateTimeField, which is a field type provided by the models module.
 DateTimeField is used to store date and time information.

 ###### 3) `auto_now_add=True`: This option automatically sets the field's value to the current date and time when a new record (instance) of the model is created.
 It's commonly used for fields that represent a creation timestamp